 In a reasonably deep saucepan, cook the onions in the olive oil until soft and translucent, then set the onions aside.
 In the same pan, fry the bacon with the bay leaf until the bacon is brown but not crisp.
 Pour off most, but not all of the bacon fat.
 Add back the onions, the white wine, and let simmer for a few minutes.
 Add the tomato sauce, chicken broth, oregano and pepper flakes, stir and let simmer another ten minutes.
 (Add a little more chicken broth as necessary, if the sauce is drying out.)
-Toss the sauce with the fettuccine and parmesan, then serve, spooning the bacon and onions onto the top of each plate.
+Toss about 1/4 of the sauce with the fettuccine and parmesan, divide the pasta on the plates, then spoon the rest of the sauce on top of the pasta.
 Serves four.

 What are you working on now?